daraghbyrne/diotlabs-v1/1-a-simple-internet-appliance/jumpers.md

 * Black (or sometimes Blue): This denotes a wire running directly to Ground (GND)

 * Red: This is connected to a source of power.
-Normally running from the 3.3V on your Spark.
+Normally running from the 3.3V on your Particle board.

 When working with other components, choose a consistent color.
 For example if working with an RGB led, you might use a Green, Orange (because red is for power) and Blue cable to connect to each of the color terminals on the LED.